jwuensche/hub-go-authentication/README.md

-# Hub-Auth-Service
+# HubGoAuthentication
 This repository contains an Authentication service build with go.
-It uses scrypt as encryption algorithm for passwords and additionally encrypts set usernames because this service does not require any information about the user.
+It uses scrypt as encryption algorithm for passwords and additionally encrypts set usernames since no additional informations about the users are required.

 ## How to use
 ```bash